Skip to content

 Instructions

-1. Place the cubed potatoes into a large pot and add enough water to the pot so that it is about an inch above the potatoes.
-Bring to a boil for 15 minutes or until potatoes are fork tender.
-Drain and place back into the pot off of heat.
+1. Boil the potatoes.
+Place the cubed potatoes in a large pot and add enough water to cover them by about 1 inch (2.5 cm).
+Bring to a boil and cook for about 15 minutes, or until the potatoes are fork-tender.
+Drain well and return the potatoes to the pot, off the heat.

-2. While the potatoes are boiling, place the ground beef into a large skillet and cook on medium-high heat while breaking up into chunks with a spatula until almost browned.
-Drain any excess grease.
-Add the vegetables, except for the peas and cook until they are soft.
-Add butter and stir until melted.
-Add in the flour by sprinkling 1 tablespoon at a time while mixing after each tablespoon.
-Deglaze the pan with broth, wine, and Guinness while scraping up any bits off of the bottom.
-Add Worcestershire sauce and spices, stir.
-Simmer for 15 minutes on medium-low.
-Add peas and continue to simmer until the peas are soft and the sauce is thick (about 10-15 more minutes).
+2. Cook the beef and vegetables.
+While the potatoes are boiling, add the ground beef to a large skillet and cook over medium-high heat, breaking it up with a spatula, until mostly browned.
+Drain off any excess grease.
+Add the onions and carrots, and cook until softened.
+Add the butter and stir until melted.
+Sprinkle in the flour, 1 tablespoon at a time, stirring well after each addition.
+Slowly deglaze the pan with the broth, wine, and Guinness, scraping up any browned bits from the bottom of the skillet.
+Stir in the Worcestershire sauce, spices, and garlic.
+Reduce the heat to medium-low and simmer for about 15 minutes.
+Add the peas and continue simmering until they are tender and the sauce has thickened, about 10 to 15 minutes more.

-3. While the meat and vegetables are simmering, prepare the mashed potatoes.
-Add butter, milk, ½ cup of shredded cheese, salt, and pepper to the potato cubes.
-Mash with a masher or hand mixer until well blended.
-Add parsley and chives and mix well.
+3. Mash the potatoes.
+While the meat mixture simmers, add the butter, milk, ½ cup of the shredded cheddar cheese, salt, and pepper to the drained potatoes.
+Mash with a potato masher or hand mixer until smooth and well blended.
+Stir in the parsley and chives until evenly distributed.

-4. Preheat the oven to 350 degrees F. Lightly grease a 9×13 inch baking dish.
-Pour the meat mixture into the bottom of the dish.
-Spoon the mashed potatoes gently over the meat mixture, being careful not to bring the meat mixture to the top.
-Press the mashed potatoes down with a spoon to create little peaks on top.
-Sprinkle the remaining cheddar cheese on top.
+4. Assemble the casserole.
+Preheat the oven to 350°F (175°C).
+Lightly grease a 9×13-inch baking dish.
+Spoon the meat and vegetable mixture evenly into the bottom of the dish.
+Gently spread the mashed potatoes over the top, taking care not to mix the layers.
+Use the back of a spoon to create small peaks in the potatoes.
+Sprinkle the remaining cheddar cheese evenly over the top.